 👉 Best Area For Families | ✨ Best Lower Queen Anne Hotels: Mediterranean Inn • The Maxwell Hotel • Hyatt House Downtown Seattle

 The Lower Queen Anne neighborhood is home to Seattle Center, one of the best things to do in Washington state.
 Come to get up close and personal with the Space Needle, and stay to wander through a glass garden, visit the Museum of Pop Culture, ride the monorail, attend an opera, and more.

-The neighborhood has trendy restaurants and bakeries, animated bars, multiple theaters and performance halls, and superb cultural events.
+The neighborhood has trendy Seattle restaurants and bakeries, animated bars, a great music scene with multiple theaters and performance halls, and superb cultural events.
 Kid-friendly play spaces, activities, and hotels are in abundance here, so this neighborhood is a good option in Seattle for families.

 Those who want to check out the downtown waterfront or Pike Place Market will still have easy access via buses.
-If you stay here, be sure to venture further up the steep Queen Anne hill to check out Kerry Park for one of the best views of Seattle.
+If you stay here, be sure to venture further up the steep Queen Anne hill to check out Kerry Park for one of the best views of the city.

 Pros of Staying in Lower Queen Anne Neighborhood:

 - Very walkable area